 Preliminary statistics for 2016 show an increase of reported rapes to 6,570, a 13 percent rise over 2015 (but still lower than 2014), according to Brå.

 While the graph does seem to indicate a general upward trend in rape since 2005, the numbers do not tell the whole story.
 Brå notes in both 2005 and 2013, Sweden broadened its definition of rape, contributing to the apparent upward trend:

 The number of reported rape offences has increased over the last ten years (2006-2015).
 The increase can be partially explained by the entry into force of new sex offence legislation on 1 April 2005.
 This legislation entails, among other things, that certain acts which were previously classified as sexual exploitation are now classified as rape.
 The effect of the statutory change appeared in the statistics such that the number of reported offences in respect of sexual coercion and exploitation declined in the years immediately following the statutory change while the number of reported rapes increased.
 As from 1 July 2013, the sex offence legislation was again made tougher; among other things rape was expanded to include cases where the victim reacts passively.

-Just as there’s no evidence supporting the claim that newly-arrived refugees have caused an increase in sexual crimes in Sweden, there’s also no proof that the city of Malmö is a “rape capital” of Europe (or the world) – it doesn’t even lead the country in reported rapes.
+Just as there’s no evidence supporting the claim that newly-arrived refugees have caused an increase in sexual crimes in Sweden, there’s also no proof that the city of Malmö is a “rape capital” of Europe (or the world).

 According to Brå, 60 rapes were reported in Malmö in 2015, while 55 were reported in Gothenburg and 67 in Stockholm.
 Preliminary figures for 2016 suggest that Gotheburg had more reported rapes with 69 cases.
 Malmö had 67 and Stockholm at 65.
 In the table below, figures for Gothenberg, Malmö and Stockholm are represented in top-to-bottom order.